senorperro/jekyll-now/_posts/2017-6-21-Vulnhub-Kioptrix-1.md

 <h3>Exploitation:80/tcp http</h3>

-A copy of the OpenFuckV2.c is copied into the current dir, which contains [instructions on how to update](http://paulsec.github.io/blog/2014/04/14/updating-openfuck-exploit/) and compile it.
+A copy of the OpenFuckV2.c is downloaded into the current dir, which contains [instructions on how to update](http://paulsec.github.io/blog/2014/04/14/updating-openfuck-exploit/) and compile it.
 Once updated, trying to compile in Kali Linux produces some errors using <code>gcc</code>:

 <pre class="console-output">
 <span class="prompt">root@kali</span>:<span class="dir">~</span># searchsploit -m 764